Rouslane-A/RNAseq---Steered-research-project/README.md

 ## Contents
 **Novel Analysis:** This directory contains all the scripts for the novel analysis, this includes:
-- Quality control: Script for assessing the quality of the data
+- Quality control: Scripts for assessing the quality of the data
 - Filtering: Script for filtering the data based on a defined criteria
-- Alignment: Script for aligning the data to the refernce genome
+- Alignment: Scripts for aligning the data to the refernce genome
-- Count Matrix: Script for genrating the count matrix from aligned data
+- Count Matrix: Scripts for genrating the count matrix from aligned data
 - Seurat Pipeline: Script detailing the steps involved in using the Seurat package for clustering analysis and visualization.

 **Reanalysis:** This directory contains all the scripts for the replication of the orginal paper